Affiliate links on Android Authority may earn us a commission. Learn more.

 Nets were installed outside many buildings, and counsellors were hired.
 Apple came under fire for contracting work to a company supposedly making its employees suffer.

-In recent years, reports have continued to spotlight the ambitions of Foxconn’s maverick founder and his company.
+In recent years, reports have continued to spotlight the ambitions of Hon Hai Technology Group (Foxconn)’s maverick founder and his company.
 One of the most recent, in the Nikkei Asian Review, published a rare in-depth conversation with Gou, focused on the attempted purchase of Toshiba’s memory chip business in Japan for as high as $19.5 billion, the ‘big brand’ ambitions of the company, and Gou himself.

 It is clear that assembling iPhones is not and has not been enough for Terry Gou for some time.